mapo89/Git-Exercices-polito-Software-Engineering-/README.md

 7. If you don’t remember, look back in the slides to see what the --stat option did on the **diff** command.
 Find out if this also works with the show command.
 How about the **log** command?
 8. Imagine you want to see a diff that summarizes all that happened between two commit identifiers.
 Use the **diff** command, specifying two commit identifiers joined by two dots (that is, something like abc123..def456).
 Check the output is what you expect.

+##Exercise 2

+Form group of three people and create a new repository.
+Create a src folder in which you import the inventory.zip (in folder eclipse).

+###Scenario
+You are a team of three developers working on same projects but leaving in different cities (Torino, Milano, Roma).